overhangio/tutor/README.md

 This project is the follow-up of my work on an [install from scratch of Open edX](https://github.com/regisb/openedx-install).
 It does not rely on any hack or complex deployment script.
 In particular, we do not use the Open edX [Ansible deployment playbooks](https://github.com/edx/configuration/).
 That means that the folks at edX.org are *not* responsible for troubleshooting issues of this project.
 Please don't bother Ned ;-)

+## Missing features

+### Forums

+Forums are not installed in this proposed install of Open edX.
+They require a specific ruby install and settings.
+Unfortunately, there is no section dedicated specifically to the forums in the [Open edX documentation](http://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/open-release-ginkgo.master/).

+### SSL certificates

+We have decided not to include the installation of SSL certificates in this project for running an Open edX platform on HTTPS.
+This is because there are too many different ways to generate SSL certificates.
+In particular, we should not assume that everyone uses [Let's Encrypt](http://letsencrypt.org/) certificates.
+If you decide to run your Open edX platform behind HTTPS, you will have to modify:

+* the generated nginx configuration files
+* the `lms.env.json` and `cms.env.json` files: look for the `LMS_ROOT_URL` and `CMS_ROOT_URL` variables and replace "http" by "https".

+## Contributing

 If you have a problem, feel free to open a [Github issue](https://github.com/regisb/openedx-docker/issues) that describes:
 - the problem you are facing: this includes the exact error message, or a screenshot of the error.
 - what action triggered the error: which command line instruction, which url you tried to access, etc.
 - any error logs that you may find: you may want to take a look at the files in `data/lms/logs`, for instance.

+Pull requests will be happily examined, too!
+However, we should be careful to keep the project lean and simple: both to use and to modify.
+Optional features should not make the user experience more complex.
+Instead, documentation on how to add the feature is preferred.